Vienna U-Bahn: U-Bahn network

 With the September 2017 opening of the 4.6 km, five-station extension of the U1 line, the five-line U-Bahn network consists of 83.1 km of route, serving 109 stations.
-Further extensions of the Vienna U-Bahn are scheduled to be completed in the upcoming decade, finally creating the missing line U5.
+Further extensions of the Vienna U-Bahn are scheduled to be completed in 2026-2032, finally creating the missing line U5.
 Upon completion of the U5 and U2 projects, there will then be a network that is 90 km long with 116 stations.
-Some plans have been proposed for the system beyond 2027, when the U2/5 project gets completed, although such plans are currently unfunded.
+Some plans have been proposed for the system beyond 2032, when the U2/U5 project is completed, although such plans are currently unfunded.

-U-Bahn services run between 05:00 and around 01:00 at intervals between two and five minutes during the day and up to eight after 20:00.
-Since 4 September 2010, there has been a 24-hour service operating at a 15-minute interval in the nights between Fridays–Saturdays, Saturdays–Sundays, and in the nights prior to a public holiday.
-The 24-hour U-Bahn is supplemented in these nights by Vienna NightLine bus services.
+U-Bahn services run between 05:00 and around 01:00 at intervals between two and five minutes during the day and up to eight minutes after 20:00.
+Since 4 September 2010, there has been 24-hour service operating at 15-minute intervals on Friday and Saturday evenings, and on evenings prior to a public holiday.
+The 24-hour U-Bahn is supplemented on these nights by the Vienna NightLine bus service.